We practice Agriculture & Agribusiness, Banking & Financial Services, Trademark & Copyright and even more

-Shane Brooks is a Member with Sprouse Shrader Smith PLLC whose practice focuses on oil and gas title examination and other general oil and gas and real estate matters.
-Shane
+Kimberly N. Warminski is a Member with Sprouse Shrader Smith PLLC whose practice focuses on oil and gas, real estate, banking, corporate transactions, business entity formation, wind energy, and groundwater

 C. Brantley Jones presented at the 10th Annual Conference Texas Water Law: Hot Topics in Texas Legislation & Regulation.
 Brantley & program co-chair, Russ Johnson, presented “An Update from the

 Although someone in your immediate family might not have a disability, you more than likely know someone close to you that does.
 The last U.S. census proved that about 18%